ST10482816/M.A.L---Milestone-3---WEBSITE/README.md

 <img width="1290" height="4320" alt="Contact Us Page - Mobile Media Query" src="https://github.com/user-attachments/assets/ae812067-722b-4fee-a2e0-8dceb8e92c19" />

 *(Screenshots uploaded in the `/screenshots/` folder of the project.)*
+*(Note: The footers that don't stick to the bottom of the page is ONLY due to the "node screenshot" taken on the website interface!)

 ## Changelog
 - **v1.0 (Milestone 1):** Creating the logo, content research, and wireframes created.